Wunderlich v. Germany

 - The right to live out one’s faith in all aspects of life

-Early on the morning of 29 August 2013 a group of 20 police officers and social workers stormed the home of the Wunderlich family near Darmstadt, Germany.
+Early on the morning of 29 August 2013, a group of more than 30 police officers and social workers stormed the home of the Wunderlich family near Darmstadt, Germany.
 The police squad used a battering ram to open the door and shoved the father, Dirk, into a chair as they dragged away his four children, aged seven to 14.
 A policeman pushed aside Petra, Dirk’s wife, as she tried to kiss one of her daughters goodbye, telling her: ‘Too late now!’
 The couple were powerless as they watched their children being taken away.

 So what was it that led to these terrifying events?
 The family had just sat down to begin its first homeschool lesson of the year—in Germany, homeschooling is forbidden.
 Germany’s ban on homeschooling dates back to 1918.
 But since then, the nation has signed up to a number of international human rights agreements that explicitly protect the right of parents to choose the manner of education for their children.
 Germany has failed to honour these agreements on several occasions, pursuing families—such as the Wunderlichs—who have chosen to educate their children at home.